eficode-academy/terraform-fundamentals/03-Implementing-Remote-State-Management.md

   `terraform apply`

+During this, observe the local state file that is created in the current directory.

-It will output something of the like:
+The command will output something of the like:

 ```
 Apply complete!
 Resources: 3 added, 0 changed, 0 destroyed.